Appalachian Mountains

+Etymology

-While exploring inland along the northern coast of Florida in 1528, the members of the Narváez expedition, including Álvar Núñez Cabeza de Vaca, found a Native American village near present-day Tallahassee, Florida whose name they transcribed as Apalchen or Apalachen [a.paˈla.tʃɛn].
+While exploring inland along the northern coast of Florida in 1528, the members of the Narváez expedition, including Álvar Núñez Cabeza de Vaca, found a Native American village near present-day Tallahassee, Florida, whose name they transcribed as Apalchen or Apalachen [a.paˈla.tʃɛn].
 The name was soon altered by the Spanish to Apalachee and used as a name for the tribe and region spreading well inland to the north.
 Pánfilo de Narváez's expedition first entered Apalachee territory on June 15, 1528, and applied the name.
-Now spelled "Appalachian," it is the fourth-oldest surviving European place-name in the US.
+Now spelled "Appalachian", it is the fourth-oldest surviving European place-name in the US.

 After the 1540 expedition of Hernando de Soto, Spanish cartographers began to apply the name of the tribe to the mountains themselves.
 The first cartographic appearance of Apalchen is on Diego Gutiérrez's map of 1562; the first use for the mountain range is the map of Jacques le Moyne de Morgues in 1565.